Home

 • Fast Heart Rates (Tachycardia): A heart rate above 100 bpm can cause palpitations, shortness of breath, and chest pain.
 It may also increase the risk of stroke, primarily if associated with conditions such as atrial fibrillation.

-Rhythm Interpretation On ECG
+Rhythm Interpretation on ECG

 Rhythm interpretation is critical to ECG (electrocardiogram) analysis, providing insights into the heart’s electrical activity and overall function.
 The rhythm on an ECG shows whether the heartbeats are regular, originate from the normal pacemaker (the sinoatrial node), or are generated abnormally due to conduction issues or arrhythmias.
 This guide covers the basics of rhythm interpretation and the most common rhythms seen on ECGs.